JHarrison89/rails-api-session-auth-template/README.md

 - Postgres

 ## Middleware
-Unlike a standard Rails app, Rails API-only apps do not have cookie middleware enabled by default.
+Unlike a standard Rails app, Rails API-only apps don't have cookie middleware enabled by default. <br>

-The following cookie middleware settings have been added to `config/application.rb`
+The following settings have been added to `config/application.rb`

 ```
 config.middleware.use ActionDispatch::Cookies